-Installation of anti-scald valves is typically simple and inexpensive.
-Most models are installed in the hot-water line and require a cold-water feed.
-They also require a swing check valve on the cold-water feed line to prevent hot water from entering the cold-water system.
+Installation of anti-scald values is typically simple and inexpensive.
+Most models are installed in the hotwater line and require a cold-water feed.
+They also require a swing check value on the cold-water feed line to prevent hot water from entering the cold-water system.
 They may be installed at the water heater to safeguard the plumbing for the whole building, or only at specific fixtures.